January 31, 2018 | Bill Wright, Managing Director, Service Delivery General Management

 Bill Wright

-Bill Wright is Executive Vice President of Archer’s Service Delivery Department, where he oversees a team of investment operations professionals who provide middle and back-office operations services and serve as strategic partners for investment managers looking to increase efficiencies and scale their business for growth.
+Bill Wright is Managing Director, Service Delivery General Management, where he oversees a team of investment operations professionals who provide middle and back-office operations services and serve as strategic partners for investment managers looking to increase efficiencies and scale their business for growth.
 Bill has 26 years of experience in asset management and asset servicing.
 He has held roles in relationship management, operations, trading, and portfolio management, with a focus on separately managed accounts.
-Bill joined Archer in 2016 and has been an integral part of the firm’s transformative growth over the last five years.
+Bill joined BNY Archer in 2016 and has been an integral part of the firm’s transformative growth over the last eight years.

 Get Started with Archer